pa4080/vercel-basic-replica/README.md

 - [Code along Vercel steps - Upload service](https://projects.100xdevs.com/tracks/ZSQI8YNE0iL6sT1hJpts/vercel-3)
 - [Build the request handler at YouTube](https://youtu.be/c8_tafixiAs?si=DbNfFxzdd646XHE2&t=7212s)
 - [Step-by-Step Guide: Uploading and Downloading Binary Files to AWS S3 v3 using serverless JavaScript](https://dev.to/restdbjones/step-by-step-guide-uploading-and-downloading-binary-files-to-aws-s3-v3-using-nodejs-and-codehooksio-4olh)

+### Auth.js

+There are few things to do:

+1) Add `"type": "module"` into the `package.json` file of your express project.
+Reference: [@auth/express No "exports" main defined #9987](https://github.com/nextauthjs/next-auth/issues/9987)
+2) If you are using `ts-node` it will throw `TypeError: Unknown file extension ".ts"` with the above setup, so the easiest way is to switch to `tsx`.
+Reference: [An answer from StackOverflow](https://stackoverflow.com/a/76343394/6543935)